adamoferro/sopa/README.md

 At the time of writing the suite includes:
 - data reading with common interface for:
--- PDS Italian EDR data (echoes and geometric data*);
+ - PDS Italian EDR raw data (echoes and geometric data*);
--- CO-SHARPS raw data (echoes and full ancillary dataset);
+ - CO-SHARPS raw data (echoes and full ancillary dataset);
--- PDS US RDR focused data (echoes and geometric data**)
+ - PDS US RDR focused data (echoes and geometric data**)
-- DRSSim, a dummy radar sounder (RS) simulator.
+- dRSsim, a dummy radar sounder simulator.

 The project SOFA (SHARAD Open Focusing Attempt, http://af-projects.it/sofa) will be included here in the future in order to share the same interfaces for raw data reading.